quapka/tssinsights/README.md

 Each can be used as separate API calls or run consecutively as shown in full_experiment.py.

 ## Installation
 Works on UNIX systems only.
-Make sure you have g++ and make installed.
+Make sure you have g++, make and cargo installed.
 To build the project and it's modules, use
 ```bash
 git clone --recursive https://github.com/mseckar/tssinsights
 cd tssinsights; make -C miniscript; chmod +x miniscript/miniscript